 Toxins are everywhere.
-They are in our water, in our food, our kitchen, our home products, etc. We are surrounded by toxins and interact with them on a daily basis.
+They are in our water, our food, our kitchen, our home products, etc. We are surrounded by toxins and interact with them on a daily basis.
 With all of the different places we are exposed to toxins, it can be overwhelming to determine where to even start to alleviate our interactions with them.
-Below are a few simple hacks that can be used to get started on a journey towards Non-Toxic Living.
+If you’re not sure where to start, in this post I share 6 ways to start your journey towards non-toxic living.

 1. Ditch the Non-stick Pans

 Non-stick pans are a staple in most kitchens due to ease of cooking and cleaning.
-However, what you may not realize is that the coating used to make pans non-stick can release chemicals when heated1.
+However, you may not realize that the coating used to make pans non-stick can release chemicals when heated1.
 If you are concerned with buying organic, you may want to check the type of pans you are using.
-Using non-stick pans to cook organic produce defeats the one of the main reasons for buying organic in the first place.
+Using non-stick pans to cook organic produce defeats one of the main reasons for buying organic in the first place- limiting exposure to toxins.
 Look into purchasing non-stick alternatives such as stainless steel, ceramic, oven-safe glass, or cast iron cookware2,3.

 2. Grocery Shop With a Re-usable Bag